Michaelangel007/apple2_hgr_font_tutorial/README.md

     128 glyphs * 8 bytes/glyph = 1024 bytes = 1K of data.

-Ouch 1K of our precious 64K!
-Now we know why all this data was in ROM.
+Ouch!
+We're using 1K of our precious 64K.
+Now we know why all those font glyphs was in a ROM chip.

 ### Raw Font Data